shilpasyal55/Aman-care-docs/source/index.html.md

 ```

 Confirm order place by admin.
-Order can only be confirmed by admin otgerwise you will get not authorized error.
+Order can only be confirmed by admin otherwise you will get not authorized error.

 ### HTTP Request